vandermeerlab/nept/README.rst

   conda install sphinx numpydoc mock

-Build latest version of the documentation using in the nept directory prior to pushing it to Github::
+Build the latest version of the documentation using in the nept directory prior to pushing it to Github::

   python setup.py build_sphinx